ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Network Capacity Planning {#network-capacity-planning}

-Network capacity planning refers to the process of analyzing, predicting, and ensuring that the network has sufficient capacity (e.g., {{?RFC5136}}), resources, and infrastructure to meet current and future demands.
+Network capacity planning refers to the process of analysing, predicting, and ensuring that the network has sufficient capacity (e.g., {{?RFC5136}}), resources, and infrastructure to meet current and future demands.
 It involves evaluating the network's ability to handle increasing (including forecasted) amounts of data, traffic, and users' activity, while maintaining acceptable levels of performance, reliability, and security.